 - 14% reduction in emergency department visits for dental pain and infection

 - 95% of clients in the program at the federal poverty level

 Sustainability is a challenge with the Smiles for Life program.
 It has been totally grant-funded, but there is a focus now on billable services in addition to the minimal fees for service.
-Currently, Medicaid covers only emergency oral care for adults in West Virginia.
+Currently, Medicaid covers only extractions for adults in West Virginia.

 - Replacement teeth are not available.

 - Over time, it can be difficult to retain volunteers.

 - Medicaid reimbursement challenges exist.

 - Medicaid and client fees alone cannot sustain the program.